fastrgv/hbox/README.md

-## Xsokoban Levels Solved (updated early 2025):
+## Xsokoban Levels Solved (updated late 2025):

-Hbox solves 57 of 90 puzzles.
+Hbox currently solves 55 of 90 puzzles.

 See ~/docs/runs.txt for solve times in seconds.